 Here at Heritage Dental Group, we have highly trained and experienced dentists when it comes to the quick, safe and painless removal of wisdom teeth, with fast recovery.
 Wisdom teeth, found at the back of the mouth, can cause problems for some people and may need to be removed.
-If your wisdom teeth need to be taken out, you will meet with the dentist carrying out your procedure to discuss your care.
+If your wisdom teeth need to be taken out, we will book an appointment with the dentist carrying out your procedure to discuss your care.
 Following is an overview of what you can expect, although your treatment may differ from what’s described here as it will be designed to meet your individual needs.

 What are wisdom teeth?

 Wisdom teeth usually emerge from gums between the ages of 17 and 24.
 They are the last of the large grinding teeth at the back of your mouth (molars).
 Some people never develop wisdom teeth, or you could have up to four appearing – one in each corner of your mouth.

 For most people, wisdom teeth don’t cause any problems and so they don’t need to be removed.
 However, if there isn’t enough space for them to grow at the back of your mouth they become ‘impacted’ wisdom teeth, causing pain, swelling and/or infection.

 Having your wisdom teeth removed (extracted) can relieve these symptoms.
 It may be possible for your dentist to remove your wisdom teeth, or you may be referred to an oral surgeon.